nadafathi/courses/README.md

 # courses
-php website for add courses and make the users register
+php website for courses registeration the admin will share courses with its details and the user can register